- Point of view

 3) Technology

 Financial institutions must use technology across disciplines.
-In this regard, they continue to ramp up their efforts to use advanced ditgital technologies, such as artificial intelligence (AI), for many purposes, such as reducing false positives, rendering customer segmentation and alert generation smarter, and automating manual investigative processes.
+In this regard, they continue to ramp up their efforts to use advanced digital technologies, such as artificial intelligence (AI), for many purposes, such as reducing false positives, rendering customer segmentation and alert generation smarter, and automating manual investigative processes.
 This move to more real-time and intelligent decision-making and workflow should be coordinated between AML and fraud prevention teams to best take advantage of available synergies.

 So, how can an institution maximize the benefits of AML and anti-fraud consolidation, while minimizing cost, burden, and inefficiency?